rayankombargi/BattleshipGameProject_CMPS270/README.md

 Nov 20 2024
 Added a new file Phase2.c where I replaced player2 with bot.
 The bot can now randomly place its own ships.

+Attempted to make the bot input move commands.
+Still broken.
+Bug: Bot and Player names are switched up during the game.